Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 Most companies have their own framework that enables them to define the goals we need to achieve or the responsibilities we have to develop in order to become more proficient.

 A mix of something in the direction where the company is moving, and what will make you better as a professional for that particular role.
 Targeting a win-win situation.

 In my personal case, having switched to another role towards management, with not many technical implications, slowly became a challenge.

-A challenge as it is hard to understand whether my performance of the last quarter/month/week was good or not, and which are the areas where I should focus more.
+A challenge as it is hard to understand whether my performance of the last quarter/month/week was good or not, and which areas where I should focus on more.